UNILAG VC, other principal officers to know fate this week – The Sun Nigeria

 Governing Council of the University of Lagos (UNILAG) has fixed an emergency meeting this week to discuss the contentious report of its committee on the finances of the 57-year-old institution.

-At one of its meetings, the Governing Council under the leadership of Dr. Wale Babalakin set up a ten-man committee to look into the finances of UNILAG from 2017 to 2019.
+At one of its meetings, the council under the leadership of Dr. Wale Babalakin set up a ten-man committee to look into the finances of UNILAG from 2017 to 2019.

-Sunday Sun learned that the decision of Dr. Babalakin to solely implement the report without the inputs of council members generated ripples on campus.
+Sunday Sun learnt that the decision of Dr. Babalakin to solely implement the report without the inputs from members of the council generated ripples on campus.

-After the submission of the report to Dr. Babalakin, he directed the Registrar, Dr. Oladejo Azeez to issue queries to the Vice Chancellor, Prof Oluwatoyin Ogundipe, current principal officers, former VC, Prof Rahmon Bello, deputy VC, Prof Duro Oni, former bursar, Dr. Taiwo Ipaye, director of academic planning and Internal Auditor without the council meeting to discuss the report.
+Upon the submission of the report, Dr. Babalakin directed the Registrar, Dr. Oladejo Azeez to issue queries to the Vice Chancellor, Prof Oluwatoyin Ogundipe, current principal officers, former VC, Prof Rahmon Bello, Deputy VC, Prof Duro Oni, former Bursar, Dr. Taiwo Ipaye, Director of Academic Planning and Internal Auditor without the council meeting to discuss the report.

-A senior management staff told our Corrrespondent that the council meeting has been fixed for Monday and Tuesday, adding “the agenda to discuss are the finance committee report and the actions taken by the council chairman.
+A senior management staff who craved anonymity, told our correspondent that the council meetings have been fixed for Monday and Tuesday, adding, “the agenda to discuss are the finance committee report and the actions taken by the council chairman.

 “The emergency council meeting will be storming.
 The entire members will deliberate on the committee’s report and collectively take a decision.
 This is how it should be, rather than an individual acting alone.

-According to the source, the two days council meeting will decide the fate of the VC, Prof Ogundipe, current principal officers and former VC, registrar, bursar as well as academic staff earlier queried by Babalakin.
+According to the source, the two-day council meeting will decide the fate of the VC, Prof Ogundipe, current principal officers and former VC, registrar, bursar as well as academic staff earlier queried by Babalakin.

 Sunday Sun learnt that the Minister of Education, National Universities Commission (NUC) and the national body of the Academic Staff Union of Universities (ASUU) are watching the unfolding event at UNILAG.